tiongsikng/gc2sa_net/README.md

     * _CMC and ROC data dictionaries are generated in this directory._
     * data_loader.py - Generate training and testing PyTorch dataloader.
 Adjust the augmentations etc. in this file.
 Batch size of data is also determined here, based on the values set in `params.py`.
 - eval: Evaluation metrics (identification and verification).
 Also contains CMC and ROC evaluations.
-    * cmc_eval.py - Evaluates and generates Cumulative Matching Characteristic (CMC) curve, which are saved as `.pt` files in `data` directory.
+    * cmc_eval_identification.py - Evaluates Rank-1 Identification Rate (IR) and generates Cumulative Matching Characteristic (CMC) curve, which are saved as `.pt` files in `data` directory.
 Use these `.pt` files to generate CMC curves.
     * grad_cam.py - Plot GradCAM images.
 For usage, store all images in a single folder, and change the path accordingly.
 More details of usage in the file's main function.
-    * identification.py - Evaluates Rank-1 Identification Rate (IR).
     * plot_cmc_roc_sota.ipynb - Notebook to plot CMC and ROC curves side-by-side, based on generated `.pt` files from `cmc_eval.py` and `roc_eval.py`.
 Graph is generated in `graphs` directory.
     * plot_tSNE.ipynb - Notebook to plot t-SNE images based on the 10 identities of periocular-face toy examples.
 Example of text file (which correlates to the image paths) are in `data/tsne/img_lists`.
-    * roc_eval.py - Evaluates and generates Receiver Operating Characteristic (ROC) curve, which are saved as `.pt` files in `data` directory.
+    * roc_eval_verification.py - Evaluates Verification Equal Error Rate (EER) and generates Receiver Operating Characteristic (ROC) curve, which are saved as `.pt` files in `data` directory.
 Use these `.pt` files to generate ROC curves.
-    * verification.py - Evaluates Verification Equal Error Rate (EER).
 - graphs: Directory where graphs are generated.
     * _CMC and ROC curve file is generated in this directory._
 - logs: Directory where logs are generated.